Protecting Africa's Wildlife

 As one of South Africa’s leading biodiversity conservation organisations, the EWT identifies key factors threatening biodiversity, develops innovative methods and best-practice guidelines to reduce these threats, and promote a harmonious and sustainable co-existence for both people and wildlife.

 Some of the EWT’s notable conservation programmes include:

 - Soutpansberg Protected Area (SPA)

 - Wildlife and Energy Programme (WEP)

 Go2Africa’s Partnership with the Endangered Wildlife Trust

-Go2Africa has pledged to donate $20 to the Endangered Wildlife Trust for every trip booked with us that includes a night at one of our selected Kruger camps* with a commitment of donating at least $3,500 in our 2023 financial year.
+Go2Africa has pledged to donate $20 to the Endangered Wildlife Trust for every trip booked with us that includes a night at one of our selected Kruger camps*.

 Our donations help provide funding for EWT’s conservation projects, including the tracking and monitoring equipment required to provide protection for endangered species such as the vulnerable African wild dog (‘painted wolves’) population found in this region.

 As a not-for-profit conservation organisation, the EWT is completely dependent on donors.
 We are thrilled to support the EWT’s remarkable conservation efforts within one of Africa’s top Big 5 safari destinations.

 * These 8 Kruger camps have been selected based on their proximity to EWT’s Kruger Park operations and commitment to sound conservation practices: Pafuri Tented Camp, Lion Sands Ivory Lodge, Lion Sands Narina Lodge, Lion Sands River Lodge, Lion Sands Tinga Lodge, Thornybush Game Lodge, Saseka Tented Camp and Simbambili Game Lodge.